Sowing Timeline for Vegetables

-After mid month, land cress, wild rocket, Chinese cabbage and spinach.
+After mid month sow bulb/Florence fennel, chervil, coriander, land cress, wild rocket, and Chinese cabbage.

-Sow undercover endive and Florence fennel until 10th, lettuce (late August sowings to overwinter as small plants), claytonia, oriental leaves, salad rocket, turnips multisown and true spinach.
+Sow under cover claytonia, oriental leaves, salad rocket, turnips multisown and true spinach.

-- For outdoor planting to crop in autumn/winter lambs lettuce, mizuna, salad rocket,
+In the first week, sow under cover for outdoor planting to crop in autumn/winter, lambs lettuce, mizuna, salad rocket

-Sow outside same as undercover but a week earlier, last salad sowings by 10th September.
+Sow outside is the same seeds as under cover but a week earlier, with last salad sowings by 10th September outside.

-Depending where you live, from early November its worth sowing broad beans to overwinter as small plants, such as Aquadulce Claudia and Monica; sowing in December is possible too, both undercover (unheated) and outside, likewise for garlic.
+Depending where you live, sow broad beans to overwinter as small plants from late October to early November.
+Sowing in December is possible too, both under cover and outside, likewise for garlic.